5 candidates running for 3 Morton County Commission seats

 If elected, Morrell wants to balance growth and development with the county's agricultural economy.
 He said he's heard concerns from voters who ask how they can maintain their farms if developments take up their land.
 Morrell said he wants to go out and visit with county residents once per quarter to keep them informed of any developments and get feedback from them on any issues they might have.

 Morrell said he wants to encourage growth in the county in a way that's smart and that follows the master plan for development along with using existing resources in the county.
-As commissioner, he said he wants to ensure applications to the county's planning and zoning board follow those growth plans.
+As a commissioner, he said, he would work to ensure applications to the county's planning and zoning board follow those growth plans.
 He would address any impediments to growth on a case-by-case basis.

 Wayne Papke